videlais/twine-space/docs/space/positions.md

 # Position

-Trying to position things in Twine Space (based on AFrame) can seem slightly confusing.
+Trying to position things in TwineSpace (based on AFrame) can seem slightly confusing.
 This is because its positioning system places a camera at 0, 1.6, 0 in its world space by default:

 * 0 for x-axis (left and right)
 * 1.6 for y-axis (up and down)